grafana/scenes/docusaurus/docs/getting-started.md

 title: Set up Scenes
 ---

-This page shows you how to install Scenes and create your first "Hello World" scene.
+This topic describes how to install Scenes and create your first "Hello World" scene.

 ## Installation